YosysHQ-GmbH/blog_yosyshq/content/post/2023/14-solving-a-sudoku-with-symbiyosys-and-formal-verification.md

 Let's wrap this up.
 First off, if you're ever stuck on that pesky Sudoku during a lazy Sunday afternoon, you now know there’s a... let's call it an “alternative” way to crack it.
 And check it is actually feasible.

 Now, on the real note: diving into techy stuff using simple problems we already know?
 It's golden!
 It’s like trying to learn a new dance step with a song you already love.
 You get the hang of it faster and, more importantly, it's fun.
-Playing around with SymbiYosys in this wild way just shows how cool and flexible these tools can be.
+Playing around with SBY in this wild way just shows how cool and flexible these tools can be.

 Big Thanks to YosysHQ for letting me write on their blog.
 And to you, dear reader, remember: mix things up, try the unexpected, and most importantly, have some fun while you’re at it.
 Till next time!